Therapy for ADHD in Richmond, VA

 Kids with ADHD are chronically inattentive, hyperactive, or both—so much so that their daily lives are disrupted.
 They have trouble paying attention in class, doing their homework, finishing their chores, and adjusting their behavior to meet the demands of a situation.
 As a result, they struggle in their friendships, family relationships, and in school performance.

-Although ADHD begins in childhood, often it is not diagnosed until a person is a person, and occasionally ADHD can go undiagnosed until a person reaches adulthood.
-Because ADHD is a broad category that manifests in different ways (i.e., attention, activity, and impulsivity), ADHD can people in contrasting ways.
+Although ADHD begins in childhood, but can go undiagnosed until a person reaches adulthood.
+Because ADHD is a broad category that manifests in different ways (i.e., attention, activity, and impulsivity), ADHD can affect people in different ways.

 - Difficulty paying attention